Share | 10/12/2022

 Predefined Risk Assessment (PDRA): This is an assessment to conduct basic advanced operations (such as EVLOS at 120 m / 150 m) in Europe, with a scenario already covered by one of the EASA published PDRAs.
 Because the risk of the operation is lower, instead of conducting a full risk assessment, the operator will have to provide some documentation to support the application for NAA authorization.

-Standard Scenario (STS): Upcoming.
+Standard Scenario (STS): Upcoming January 2024.
 Analogous to the PDRA, but the drone must have a class marking (C5 or C6).
 The mission is conducted under a predefined operation published by the EASA.
 The operator must submit an operation declaration to the NAA where he/she is registered and await confirmation.

 Light UAS Operator Certificate (LUC): Rare certificate to which only organizations can apply after filling the requirements.
 It’s mainly for repetitive missions with the same operational characteristics.
 Organizations with a LUC certificate can self-assess the operation’s risk and self-authorize it under their responsibility.